wlsf82/currency-exchange-tracker/README.md

 ## 🔗 Attribution

-- Exchange rates provided by [ExchangeRate-API](https://exchangerate-api.com)
+- Exchange rates provided by [FXRatesAPI](https://fxratesapi.com) or [Exchange API by fawazahmed0](https://github.com/fawazahmed0/exchange-api)
 - Icons and design created specifically for this project
 - Built with modern web standards and best practices